© 2023 internationalschoolcommunity.com

 Make sure to state your proficiency in all of the languages that you know.
-It is an asset in many international schools if you can speak the local language; especially at schools where the parent population has a low or even non-existing knowledge of English.
+It is an asset in many international schools if you can speak the local language; especially at schools where the parent population has a low or even non-existent knowledge of English.
 For example, you might need to hold parent conferences in the local language.

 Fairs you would like to attend

 Many international school teachers still attend recruitment fairs.
 It is a good way to meet the school administrators face-to-face.
-However, many recruitment agencies often will state that their candidates get hired before the recruitment fairs even happen, so it is not always necessary to attend a fair.
-Other international schools like to know which fairs that you will be attending, so that they can set up some interviews there in advance.
+However, many recruitment agencies often state that their candidates get hired before the recruitment fairs even happen, so it is not always necessary to attend a fair.
+Other international schools like to know which fairs you will be attending so that they can set up some interviews there in advance.

 Money to the recruitment company

 For you to be an available and accessible candidate in a recruitment agency’s database, teachers often will have to pay some sort of fee.
 It can be for free as well with some companies, but typically the fee could range from USD 50-250.
 If you don’t get hired that year, some agencies will not require you to pay again.
 If you do get hired through the recruitment agency, then you will need to pay the fee again if you want to recruit with them a second time.
-In some countries it is illegal to charge a person to get access to jobs and interviews.
+In some countries, it is illegal to charge a person to get access to jobs and interviews.

 Your up-to-date resume and transcripts

 Get all of your past university transcripts scanned in as well and make sure to upload them to the recruitment agency’s website.
 To fully complete your profile, you will also need to upload the most recent copy of your CV.
-The maximum pages for a CV is typically no more than two pages.
+The maximum number of pages for a CV is typically no more than two pages.